KPGLA, KKGO & Ketiara

 Dean's Beans has been committed to helping coffee farmers in Sumatra produce outstanding coffee for decades.
 In that time, we have worked with the KKGO, Ketiara, and most recently, KPGLA cooperatives.

-I have been in love with Indonesia since the mid-1970’s.
-In 1990, I organized a project for Coffee Kids that brought clean water to over 1,500 coffee villagers.
-Recently, our “Reclaiming Sumatra” project has supported water projects, reforestation and land reclamation in coffee villages, and an innovative water buffalo eco-management project (the first buffalo was named Uncle Dean!).
+In 1990, our Founder Dean Cycon organized a project for Coffee Kids that brought clean water to over 1,500 coffee villagers.
+We've continued the work with the“Reclaiming Sumatra” project to support water projects, reforestation and land reclamation in coffee villages, and an innovative water buffalo eco-management project (the first buffalo was named Uncle Dean!).

 Our Sumatran Coffees